-MEMS stands for microelectromechanical system.
+MEMS stands for the microelectromechanical system.
 It is also known by other affiliated names such as microsystems technology (MST) or micromachines.
-MEMS is an umbrella term for a wide range of microfabrication designs, methods and mechanisms that involves realising moving mechanical parts at microscopic scale.
+MEMS is an umbrella term for a wide range of microfabrication designs, methods and mechanisms that involve realising moving mechanical parts at the microscopic scale.

 What are the uses of MEMS?

-MEMS are used in a wide range of sensors, actuators, generators, energy sources, biochemical and biomedical systems and oscillators.
-Some examples of MEMS applications include:
+Microelectromechanical system (MEMS) are used in a wide range of sensors, actuators, generators, energy sources, biochemical and biomedical systems and oscillators.
+Some examples of MEMS applications in engineering product design include:

 - Sensors such as MEMS accelerometers, MEMS gyroscopes, MEMS pressure sensors, MEMS tilt sensors and other types of MEMS resonant sensors

 - Actuators such as MEMS switches, micro-pumps, micro-levers and micro-grippers

 - Generators and energy sources such as MEMS vibration energy harvesters, MEMS fuel cells and MEMS radioisotope power generators

 - Biochemical and biomedical systems such as MEMS biosensors, lab-on-chips, and MEMS air microfluidic and particulate sensors

 - MEMS oscillators for accurate timekeeping and frequency control applications